Ukraine: sniper landed second longest fatal shot in history

 — FLASH (@Flash_news_ua) November 13, 2022

-The first place in this ranking is occupied by a Canadian with a McMillan TAC-50 rifle who assassinated an ISIS militant in Iraq at a distance of 3,540 meters in 2017.
-If the fact, announced by the Ukrainians, is confirmed, the soldier would surpass the second place to Craig Harrison who in 2009 killed two Taliban in Afghanistan at 2,475 meters.
+The first place in this ranking is occupied by a Canadian with a McMillan TAC-50 rifle who killed an ISIS militant in Iraq at a distance of 3,540 meters in 2017.
+If the fact is confirmed, announced by the Ukrainians, the soldier would surpass Craig Harrison in second place, who in 2009 killed two Taliban in Afghanistan at 2,475 meters.

 INTERNATIONAL WRITING